Rahamt-Musawi/Knowledge-Kiosk/README.md

 If you want to use this project for practive or further development, you should install the dependencies of Python and Vue.js.
 Furthermore, a key for the OpenAI API must be generated and saved in the key text file on the backend.

 ###  :electric_plug: Installation
 - For the frontend you need to install Vue.js, Tailwind and Socket.io client.
+The following command will install all the required dependencies on the frontend.
 ```
 $ npm install
 ```
-- For the backend you need to install OpenAI API, Flask and Scoket.io
+- For the backend you need to install OpenAI API, Flask and Scoket.io.
+You may activate virtual environment using "souce env/bin/activate".
+The following command can be easily used to install all the required dependencies on the backend.
 ```
 $ pip install -r requirements.txt
 ```